NumiLang/numi/README.md

 </div>

 # Numi
-Numi is a general-purpose, high-level and object-oriented programming language.
+Numi is a general-purpose and high-level programming language.
 It compiles to C and allows compatibility with it.

 ## Building